Authentic Signs of the Day of Judgement (Advanced)

 Importance of Authentic Signs

 The signs of the Day of Judgement were a subject that Christians and Jews, especially in the time of the Prophet (SAW) and after, used to love delving into.
 Many of their scriptures are written on this topic.
-As a result, a lot of information from the Israiliyyaat about the Day of Judgement entered into Islamic sources ever since the time of the companions.
+As a result, a lot of information from the Israiliyyaat about the Day of Judgement was learned and taught by Muslim scholars since the time of the companions.
+This is in line with the statement of the Prophet (SAW), “Narrate from the People of the Book, and there is no harm.”

-If a person tried to combine all the Hasan and weak hadith about the signs of the Day of Judgement, he would understand nothing and leave more confused than when he started because of the amount of contradiction.
-Most of the details, despite being attributed to the Prophet (SAW), will have come from Israiliyyaat or other weak sources.
+However, if a person tried to combine all the Hasan and weak hadith about the signs of the Day of Judgement, he would understand nothing and leave more confused than when he started because of the amount of contradiction.

 This makes it much more important to verify the authenticity of any sign reported about the Day of Judgement instead of blindly believing any hadith, if we are to attain a coherent understanding.

-In this article, I endeavour to only discuss and include properly authentic signs of the Day of Judgement, even avoiding so-called Hasan hadith.
+In this article, I endeavor to only discuss and include properly Sahih signs of the Day of Judgement, even avoiding Hasan hadith.
 This means relying largely on the hadith of Sahih Bukhari and Sahih Muslim.
 In sha Allah, that will give the reader a proper view of what the signs are.

 The Purpose of Signs